pkeffect/browser-inspector/README.md

 - **Export**: Click "Export" to download current storage as JSON
 - **Import**: Click "Import" and select a JSON file

-### JSON/YAML Validators

-1. Paste or type your JSON/YAML in the editor
-2. Click "Validate & Format" to check syntax and format
-3. Click "Compress/Minify" to create compact version
-4. Click "Clear" to reset editor
-5. Use copy button to copy content to clipboard

 ---

 ## 🎨 Theme Support